How to raise Emotional Intelligence in Children

 This one’s fun (and super useful).
 Create a little kit together with things like:

-This gives your child something tangible to reach for when emotions feel too big.
+This will give your child something tangible to reach to when their emotions feel too big to handle.

 And Hey, Some Days Will Be Messy

 Even the most emotionally aware kid will have off days — just like we do.
-That’s okay.
-Emotional intelligence doesn’t mean never crying or yelling.
+This is absolutely okay.!
+Emotional intelligence doesn’t mean being stern or holding through your emotions.
+Its okay to cry or yell at times.
 It means learning what to do with those feelings.

-If your child is really struggling with things like anxiety, anger, or social issues, there’s zero shame in asking for professional help.
-You’re not failing — you’re showing them that getting support is a smart, brave thing to do.
+If you see your child is really struggling with things like anxiety, emotional regulation or anger, or social issues, there’s no shame in asking for professional help.
+Take them to a child psychologist so that they can help you in handling your child’s feelings.

-At the end of the day, raising an emotionally intelligent kid isn’t about flashcards or fancy parenting hacks.
-It’s about connection, curiosity, and consistency.
+Raising an emotionally intelligent kid isn’t a fancy thing.
+It’s about developing connection, curiosity, and consistency in your child.
 Somedays sitting with them when they cry instead of rushing to “fix” it.

 It’s about saying, “Me too — I feel that way sometimes,” and giving them a hug.
-Letting them feel the full rainbow of emotions — and helping them find their way back to calm.
+Let them feel their emotions and help them find themselves while juggling with their emotions.
+Every time we show up to our kids with empathy and love, we end up teaching them powerful lessons for life.

 And that?
 That’s what really sticks.